zr0n/blog/inputmanager.md

 ## Instalation

-* <a href="http://https://github.com/zr0n/UEInputManager/releases/download/1.0/InputManager.zip"> Download the plugin here </a>, then extract the content to your engine or project plugins folder.
+[Download the plugin here] (https://github.com/zr0n/UEInputManager/releases/download/1.0/InputManager.zip), then extract the content to your engine or project plugins folder.
 * Re-open your UE4 Editor and enable the Input Manager plugin in Edit > Plugins

 ## Possible Failures